tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

     1. Select the level that uses the palette that has to be modified.

-    2. Select into the **Studio Palette** pane the palette you want to use as reference.
+    2. Select into the **Studio Palette** panel the palette you want to use as reference.

     3. Right-click the palette and select **Adjust Current Level to This Palette**.

-    4. Insert a **Tolerance** value in the window that opens.
+    4. Insert a **Tolerance** value in the panel that opens.

     .. note:: The **Tolerance** parameter defines the range of RGB values that will be used for matching colors from the curret palette to those of the Studio Palette.
 Default value of 0 means no range use, so just colors with the same RGB values will be reordered and all the others will be added as new colors.